-Last week, I organized a tasting of nine vintages of Jordan Cabernet Sauvignon for Sean Brosnihan and the Guest Services team who host our daily tours and tastings.
-Because I’m the new kid on the block and we don’t get to uncork older vintages in the library that often, this tasting was an opportunity to educate myself on how our library wines are evolving—and a great way for Guest Services to refresh their tasting notes.
+Last week, we organized a tasting of nine vintages of Jordan Cabernet Sauvignon for the Guest Services team who hosts our daily tours and tastings.
+Because we don’t get to uncork older vintages in the library that often, this tasting was an opportunity to educate ourselves on how our library wines are evolving—and a great way for Guest Services to refresh their tasting notes.
 Guests often ask if a particular vintage is ready to drink or still alive, and these types of tastings help us provide our recommendations.

 At 9 a.m., our white-washed technical tasting room was splashed with ruby-red color from more than 100 filled wine glasses on the center table.
 We tasted Jordan Cabernet Sauvignon vintages 1999-2007—a true vertical tasting—starting with the oldest wine first.
 Vertical tastings are often set up and tasted from youngest to oldest with the idea that wines increase in complexity as they become more mature and that younger wines (only consisting of the primary fruit characteristics) should be tasted first.
 The wines certainly do increase in complexity as they age with the development of the secondary aromatics, such as dried tea leaf and tobacco in addition to the primary fruit aromas, but they also become a bit more delicate.
 To prevent the more bold fruit and body structure of the younger wine from overpowering the complex but delicate character of the more mature vintage, I prefer tasting from oldest to youngest.

-We’ll be releasing new When to Drink video tasting notes for all nine vintages shortly both here and on all the wine shopping pages in our new online store, so I thought I’d share my overall impressions of the tasting with you today—and highlight the most surprising and fascinating wine of the flight.
+We’ll be releasing new When to Drink video tasting notes for all nine vintages shortly both here and on all the wine shopping pages in our new online store, so I thought we’d share our overall impressions of the tasting with you today—and highlight the most surprising and fascinating wine of the flight.